dani007200964/Viking-Skull-Lamp/docs/markdown_pages/print_guide.md

 ![Encoder Knob](print_encoder_knob_with_art_1pcs.png)

-This part is made of three section:
+This part is made of three sections:
 * Bottom one is black
 * In the middle there is a special material, that is glow in the dark.
-This way the pattern on the front panel is visible at low light conditions.
+This way the pattern on the front panel is visible in low light conditions.
 * The top section is black as well.

 ![Encoder Knob Layer Stackup](print_encoder_knob_with_art_1pcs_color_setup.png)